-If your GPA falls below 2.0, you will be placed on academic probation.
-While on probation you will be allowed to take only three or exceptionally four courses and your Dean will closely monitor your academic performance.
-Should you fail to raise your GPA in two semesters, you will be suspended from your studies for one year and you will lose your student status.
+If your GPA falls below 2.0 for grades earned during the obligatory terms of fall and spring, you will be placed on academic probation.
+While on probation you will be allowed to take only three courses and your Dean will closely monitor your academic performance.
+Should you remain on academic probation after 2 consecutive semesters, you will be suspended from your studies for one year and you will lose your student status.
 You may, however, request to be reinstated after one semester of suspension by petitioning your Dean.
-Please bear in mind that reinstated students who are put on academic probation again and remain there after two consecutive semesters will be terminated.
+If you remain on academic probation after two semesters after being reinstated, your studies will be terminated.